I’ve decided to revise and republish my post from last year regarding Women’s Month. My sentiments remain the same.

 And Amnon was so tormented that he made himself ill because of his sister Tamar, for she was a virgin, and it seemed impossible to do anything to her.

 Did you catch the last sentence?
 Amnon wasn’t planning on a marriage proposal for his half-sister.
 Here was a man of power, born in a house of power.
 He was accustomed to taking what he wanted.

 After all, he and his siblings had watched their father, David, take another man’s wife as his own, despite having many wives and concubines.
 Furthermore, in his quest to have Bathsheba, David arranged for her husband to be killed in battle.

-In spite of David’s confession to Nathan, a precedent had been set for his children.
+In spite of David’s repentance before Nathan, the prophet, a precedent had been set for his children.
 Sin has consequences, sometimes far-reaching consequences.

 So, like his father before him, Amnon saw, wanted and took.
 Together with a friend, he devised a scheme in which Tamar would have to come to his house to cook a meal for him.
 He requested it of his father because Amnon deceitfully claimed he was ill.
 And like any good father, David complied.